-This GM Deadly Sin has been long overdue – the 1991 Oldsmobile Ninety-Eight.
+(first posted 11/25/2013; Updated with several revisions) This GM Deadly Sin has been long overdue – the 1991 Oldsmobile Ninety-Eight.
 At such a critical time for the division, why did they ever go ahead and roll out one of the most illogically styled cars in the history of automobiles?
 Could this be the car that killed Oldsmobile?

-For the most part, Oldsmobile was always seen as an “upscale” brand, making it especially popular with upwardly mobile professionals.
+For the most part, Oldsmobile was always seen as an “upscale” brand, making it especially popular with upwardly mobile clientele.
 Olds’ portfolio offered plenty of options to keep these customers returning and trading up.
 Cutlasses would be traded up for Delta 88s, which in turn were traded for the Ninety-Eight, the largest Oldsmobile one could buy.
 The Toronado was a possible pinnacle to this succession, but reserved for only the most elite Oldsmobile clientele.

 Thankfully, GM recognized this and began designing cars that actually looked different from one another.
 So what became of this scrawny, generic-looking Ninety-Eight?
 Well…

 THIS.
 Yes, this was what buyers were greeted with for 1991.
+You wanted something distinctive?
+You got it.

 Let’s start with the good.
 In attempt to correct the ’85-’90 model’s “compact” appearance, the Nineteen Ninety-One Ninety-Eight (sorry, that never gets old) was nearly 10 inches longer and 2 inches wider.
 Power from its 3.8L Buick V6 was also up slightly compared with its predecessor.
 Its 4-speed automatic transmission was now electronically controlled.
 I’d continue, but I think that’s all there is.
 Regarding the bad, where do I even begin?